-It is agreed at Garrick Green Infant School that only those approaches identified through Norfolk Steps training should be used as reasonable force.
+It is agreed at Lodge Lane Infant School that only those approaches identified through Norfolk Steps training should be used as reasonable force.
 Where possible any use of reasonable force should be completed with another member of staff present.
 Step On Training will be offered to all staff at the beginning of the academic year and staff should renew this training every two years.
 Step Up training will be offered to all staff where the school leadership team considers it to be needed.

-Force is usually used either to control or restrain and is only used when it is reasonable, proportionate and necessary.
-This can range from guiding a child to safety by the arms using the standard open mittens approach through to more extreme circumstances such as breaking up a fight or where a child needs to be restrained to prevent violence or injury.
+Force is usually used either to control or restrain.
+This can range from guiding a child to safety by the arm through to more extreme circumstances such as breaking up a fight or where a child needs to be restrained to prevent violence or injury.

 As mentioned above, schools may use restrictive physical intervention to control children and to restrain them in order to ensure their safety or the safety of those around them.
-Control could be one of two types; passive physical contact, such as standing between children or blocking a child's path, or active physical contact such as escorting a child by the arms (using the open mittens approach) out of a classroom in order to ensure their safety or the safety of others.
+Control could be one of two types; passive physical contact, such as standing between children or blocking a child's path, or active physical contact such as escorting a child by the arm out of a classroom in order to ensure their safety or the safety of others.

 Restraint means to hold back physically or to bring a child under control.
 It is only used in extreme circumstances where a member of staff judges the risk of harm to be substantial, for example when two children are fighting and refuse to separate without physical intervention.
-Again, it must always be reasonable, proportionate and necessary.